Hierarchical Models for Independence Structures of Networks: Parameter estimation and simulation studies

 where $d$ is the maximal clique size in $D$.
 The main problem in computing the gradient vector is the large sum in both numerator and denominator, whose number of terms in the worst case is of order $O(n^3d2^m)$.
 Here we will address this issue.

 By calculating the term $r=1$ separately in (\ref{eq:11}), we obtain for $2\leq i\leq d$,

 and

-Suppose that $D$ is \emph{sparse} in the sense that the number of non-isolated nodes in $D$, denoted by $m'$, is of order of a constant, i.e.\ not growing with $n$, or it is increasing by a rate slower than $n$.
-This implies that, based on our assumption, there is only a finite number of individuals in the model to which the connected edges are dependent.
-Notice that, by the increase of $n$, the dependency graph converges to the empty graph, and the model converges to Erd\"{o}s-R\'{e}nyi.
-Denote the induced subgraph by non-isolated nodes by $D'$.
+Suppose that $D$ is \emph{sparse} in the sense that the number of non-isolated vertices in $D$, denoted by $m'$, is of order of a constant, i.e.\ not growing with $n$, or it is increasing by a rate slower than $n$.
+This implies that, based on our assumption, there is only a finite number of individuals in the model to which the connected ties are dependent.
+By increasing $n$, the dependency graph converges to the empty graph, and the model converges to Erd\"{o}s-R\'{e}nyi.
+Denote the induced subgraph by non-isolated vertices by $D'$.
 An expression in the last term in the denominator of (\ref{eq:20}) or (\ref{eq:21}) is expanded as follows:

 where ${a \choose b}:=0$, for $b>a$.

 Therefore, by the same argument for numerators, (\ref{eq:20}) and (\ref{eq:21}) can be written as { } and { } where ${a \choose b}:=0$, for $b<0$.